Star Trek: First Contact: Box office

 First Contact opened in 2,812 theaters beginning November 22, grossing $30.7 million its first week and making it the top movie at the US box office.
 The film was knocked out of the top place the following week by 101 Dalmatians, earning $25.5 million.
 The film went on to gross $77 million in its first four weeks, remaining in the top-ten box office during that time.
-It closed with a US & Canadian gross of $92,027,888 and an international gross of $54 million for a total of $146 million worldwide.
+It closed with a US and Canadian gross of $92,027,888 and an international gross of $54 million for a total of $146 million worldwide.

 The film opened in the United Kingdom on December 13, 1996, becoming number two at the box office.
 Despite being the first movie in the franchise not to reach number one since The Wrath of Khan, its takings of £8.7 million were the highest until the Star Trek reboot film was released in 2009.
 The film was the best-performing Star Trek film in international markets until 2009's Star Trek film, and Paramount's best showing in markets such as New Zealand, making $315,491 from 28 sites by year's end.